 Where does our coffee bean come from?

-Coffee is one of the most popular beverages in the world and everyone drinks it for different reasons.
-For some it is a wonderful start to the day, for others it is a ritual that ensures enjoyable moments alone or with friends.
+Coffee is one of the most popular drinks in the world and everyone drinks it for different reasons.
+For some it’s a wonderful start to the day, for others it’s a ritual that provides enjoyable moments alone or with friends.
 But where does our beloved coffee bean actually come from?

-The coffee plant originally comes from Ethiopia and was discovered there about a thousand years ago.
-Legend has it that a shepherd named Kaldi saw his goats suddenly become very excited after eating berries from the coffee plant.
-Interested in this phenomenon, he picked some berries himself and took them home, where his wife roasted and brewed them.
-The two liked the taste and that’s how the story of coffee began.
+The coffee plant originally comes from Ethiopia and was discovered there around a thousand years ago.
+Legend has it that a shepherd named Kaldi observed how his goats suddenly became very excited after eating berries from the coffee plant.
+Interested by this phenomenon, he picked some berries himself and took them home, where his wife roasted and brewed them.
+They both liked the flavour and so began the story of coffee.

 What role does roasting play?

-As many know, time is the most important factor in coffee roasting.
-Industrial roasting usually takes between 10 and 15 minutes, depending on the desired degree of roasting.
-In the NABER Kaffee Manufaktur, however, the beans spend around 23 minutes in the drum – this is what makes our coffee so incomparably good, because we give it time to slowly develop its aromatic bouquet.
+As many people know, time is the most important factor when roasting coffee.
+Industrial roasting usually takes between 10 and 15 minutes, depending on the desired degree of roast.
+At NABER Kaffee Manufaktur, however, the beans spend around 23 minutes in the drum – this is what makes our coffee so incomparably good, because we give it time to slowly develop its flavour bouquet.
 During roasting, the coffee is constantly stirred so that it is roasted evenly.
-Under-roasted coffee, which is most cheap industrial roasts, tastes sour and grassy, while over-roasted coffee tastes bitter and burnt – this is often found at home roasters who mean too well with the slowness.
+Coffee that is roasted too short, i.e. most cheap industrial roasts, tastes sour and grassy, while coffee that is roasted too long tastes bitter and burnt – you often find this with hobby roasters who overdo the slow roasting.